 Digital PR will become a more well-known concept across the agency industry and with corporate marketers alike in 2017.
 In terms of how it affects SEO, Digital PR is a more formal way to say “link building,” and it also helps move away from the stigma of what link building has become.
 Ever since Google released its first major algorithm update impacting spammy links in 2012, know as Penguin 1.0, businesses have been uncertain if link building is a big no-no in the industry.
 But if done correctly and naturally, it will benefit a website.
 Link building still plays a key role in SEO, so implementing a proper Digital PR campaign essentially covers three major marketing verticals all under one roof: SEO, Social Media, and Public Relations/Branding.
 We have written a summary of the topic to help you better understand it.

 When Approaching Digital Marketing in 2017, Remember: Don’t Dream It…

 We know it can be a scary world out there in light of all these changes, but like we said before, small brands have more tools than ever to bring them and their audiences closer together.
 As you approach the new year, commit to owning every single one of these strategies and preparing for where they may take you on the road ahead.

 If you need any help adjusting to this brave new world, remember that you don’t have to go it alone.
-Everspark Interactive offers digital PR services and more to help your company grow and improve with each passing day.
+EverSpark Interactive is an Atlanta SEO company and more to help your company grow and improve with each passing day.
 Contact us to start making the most of 2017 and beyond!